slowernews/wisdom-tldr/chapters/chapter_3_action.md

 > *"If things seem under control, you’re just not going fast enough."
 -- Mario Andretti [1940]*

+> *"If you change the way you look at things, the thing you look at change"
+-- Wayne Dyer [1940]*

 > *"You get pseudo-order when you seek order; you only get a measure of order and control when you embrace randomness."
 -- Nassim Taleb [1960]*

-> *"If you change the way you look at things, the thing you look at change"
--- Wayne Dyer*

 ### On security